-6. Remove the needle, leaving guidewire in the vessel.
-Enlarge cutaneous puncture subcutaneous tissue and into the target

-7. Thread the dilator over the proximal end of the guidewire.
-Dilate subcutaneous tissue and vein wall to allow easy
+- 6. Remove the needle, leaving guidewire in the vessel.
+Enlarge cutaneous puncture site with scalpel. - 7.
+Thread the dilator over the proximal end of the guidewire.
+Dilate subcutaneous tissue and vein wall to allow easy passage of catheter into target vein.